dseguy/php-error-messages/messages/property-hook-cannot-be-both-final-and-private.rst

 	.. meta::
 		:description lang=en:
-			Property hook cannot be both final and private: When a property is final, it cannot be overriden in a child class.
+			Property hook cannot be both final and private: When a property is final, it cannot be overridden in a child class.

 Description
 ___________

-When a property is final, it cannot be overriden in a child class; when a class is private, it is only available in the current class.
+When a property is final, it cannot be overridden in a child class; when a class is private, it is only available in the current class.

 Hence, a property cannot be final and private at the same time.